Predictive Hire was founded four years ago by two friends from England who have known each other since they were kids.

 My mission is to try and fix that, and to ensure that everybody gets the same chances in a way that is fair across the board, agnostic of age, gender, or ethnicity.

 We do that by having applicants answer questions about values and behaviours using conversational AI.
 The questions are adaptable and dynamic, which is where machine learning comes in – the machine either satisfies itself with the answer or moves to a deeper set of questions on the same topic.
 It mimics what humans try to do but don’t do very well.

 The result is that everyone is given an even opportunity; fairly, equitably, and efficiently versus just a few privileged people getting in the door.

 Right now we’re focused on recruitment.
 The next stage is promotion, which I think is even less calibrated than recruitment.
 Then it’s combining the right people to create high-performing teams.

 Equally we’re in constant communication with our corporate customers, taking on their ideas with the attitude of: can we do that, let’s work on it, let’s release it.
 We can move from thought to execution within a day, and I love that.
-When I was a lawyer I felt removed from reality because it glorified execution, shuffling paper here and there.
+You can learn more at lawboss.com about my journey to become one, but basically, when I was a lawyer I felt removed from reality because it glorified execution, shuffling paper here and there.
 As a management consultant I felt a little closer to the point of impact, but still it was mainly writing PowerPoint decks and leading workshops.